These awards are open to all UK based and international projects, initiatives, products and teams. You may enter more than one category.

 Please ensure you pay particular attention to all compulsory questions, in order for your entry to be accepted for judging.

 Start early.
-Entries received early will be reviewed by the awards team and will allow us to flag up any further requirements prior to the judging day.
+The entry form(s) received early will be reviewed by the awards team and will allow us to flag up any further requirements prior to the judging day.

 Sell the people/project/product.
 What is the biggest achievement or unique selling point?
 Bring out the winning points.
 Explain what is unique or innovative about your entry, how important it is, or the scale of the challenges that had to be overcome.